OpenCTI-Platform/docs/docs/usage/reliability-confidence.md

 The overall idea is that users with a max confidence level lower than a confidence level of an entity cannot update or delete this entity.

-Also, in a conservative approach, when 2 confidence level are possible, we would always take the lowest one.
+Also, in a conservative approach, when 2 confidence levels are possible, we would always take the lowest one.

 To have a detailed understanding of the concept, please browse through this diagram: